 What are the Entry Requirements for the DCU Access Scheme?

-- You must be under 23 on 1st January 2017 and have completed an Irish Leaving Certificate.
+- You must be under 23 on the 1st January 2020 and have completed an Irish Leaving Certificate.

 - You must meet DCU’s minimum entry (matriculation) requirements: Grade H5 in two higher level subjects and Grade O6 in four ordinary or higher level subjects including Maths and English or Irish.

 - You must meet any specific entry requirements of the course you are applying for.

 - Achieve a minimum of 300 points in your Leaving Certificate.
 If you are eligible for DCU Access you should note that due to the high demand and limited places in DCU you are not guaranteed entry.

 - In order to be considered for a subsidised accommodation scholarship a student must achieve the necessary points for the course of their choice, i.e. no points reduction will be given.
 There are a limited number of accommodation scholarships; not all eligible applicants receive one.

 - Students who have deferred a place from the previous year are not eligible to apply for Access DCU.